 Called the Critical Materials Hub, it will be based at Ames National Laboratory in Iowa, which will coordinate work with three other national labs with a $120 million budget over five years.
 It’s one of five “innovation hubs” created by the DOE, a sign of how certain minerals are strategic to many energy-related technologies.
 (See Argonne Innovation Hub Announced.)

 The researchers will seek to develop new extraction techniques to diversify supply, find alternatives to critical materials, and increase reuse and recycling.
 Researchers will also develop economic analyses in an effort to identify supply constraints in the future.

-Because rare earth metals are considered strategic beause they are used in a number of emerging energy technologies.
-Poweful permanent magnets are used in direct drive turbines or hybrid vehicles, while other important materials are used in some types of solar panels, batteries, and efficient lighting.
+Rare earth metals are considered strategic because they are used in a number of emerging energy technologies.
+Powerful permanent magnets are used in direct drive turbines or hybrid vehicles, while other important materials are used in some types of solar panels, batteries, and efficient lighting.